musnit/castle-client/core/README.md

 caches SDL2).
 Later builds should (hopefully!) be faster.

 Finally, run `./run.sh web-serve-release` to serve core as a website to http://localhost:8080.
 Open that URL with a browser to check it out!
+You may want to open the developer console in your browser to see logging output.

 As a bonus, instead of invoking `./run.sh web-release` repeatedly you can use `./run.sh web-watch-release` to start a file watcher that will launch a build